-PARIS: The novel coronavirus has killed at least 1,979,596 people since the outbreak emerged in China in December 2019, according to an AFP tally from official sources at 1100 GMT on Thursday.
+PARIS: The novel coronavirus has killed at least 5,173,915 people since the outbreak emerged in China in December 2019, according to a tally from official sources compiled by AFP at 1100 GMT on Thursday.

-Based on latest reports, the countries with the most new deaths were United States with 3,912, followed by United Kingdom with 1,564 and Brazil with 1,274.
+Based on latest reports, the countries with the most new deaths were United States with 1,788 new deaths, followed by Russia with 1,238 and Ukraine with 628.

-The country with the highest number of deaths compared to population is Belgium with 175 fatalities per 100,000 inhabitants, followed by Slovenia with 148, Bosnia-Herzegovina with 134, Italy 133, and Czech Republic 129.
+The country with the highest number of deaths compared to its population is Peru with 609 fatalities per 100,000 inhabitants, followed by Bulgaria with 398, Bosnia-Herzegovina with 378, Montenegro with 361, Republic of North Macedonia with 359, Hungary with 347 and Czech Republic with 304.

 As a result of corrections by national authorities or late publication of data, the figures updated over the past 24 hours may not correspond exactly to the previous day's tallies.